Peter Pan (1954 musical): Act II

 A few days pass with everyone having adventures.
 One day in the forest, after Peter leads the Boys in their anthem ("I Won't Grow Up"), they almost run into the pirates, who have captured Tiger Lily and tie her to a tree.
 Peter hides and mimics Hook's voice, ordering the men to release her.
 When Hook arrives, he is enraged and demands that the "spirit of the forest" speak to him.
 Peter tricks them all into thinking he is Hook, and that the real Hook is a codfish.
 Hook asks the "spirit" to reveal its true identity.
 Peter obliges, pretending to be a "beautiful lady" ("Oh, My Mysterious Lady") and Hook and his pirates try to ambush Peter, but they are chased away by Tiger Lily and her tribe of Native Americans.

 Back at the hideout, Tiger Lily and her tribe are almost shot by the Boys, until Peter reveals the truce between them.
 They smoke a peace pipe and vow eternal friendship ("Ugg-a-Wugg").
 Tiger Lily and her Indians leave to stand guard around the house above.
 Wendy asks Peter to sing the Boys a lullaby ("Distant Melody") based on the classic fairy tale Cinderella.
 Michael and John want to return home, and Wendy admits to being homesick, too.
 The Boys wish they had parents, and Wendy offers hers to all of them.
 Everyone is excited about being adopted, except Peter, who says he will not go because he knows he will grow up if he does.
 Wendy tells him she will come back once a year to do his spring cleaning.

 The pirates attack and subdue the Indians.
 They give Peter a fake all-clear signal, so Peter sadly sends Wendy, her brothers, and the Lost Boys on their way.
-Before she leaves, Wendy sets out Peter's "medicine" for him to take before bed.
+Before she leaves, Wendy sets out Peter's "medicine" (a drop of water) for him to take before bed.
 After she tearfully leaves, Peter, who pretended not to care, throws himself on a bed and cries himself to sleep.
 As they leave the underground house, Wendy and the boys are captured by the pirates.
-Hook then sneaks into the lair and poisons Peter's medicine.
+Hook then sneaks into the lair and poisons Peter's "medicine".
 Tinker Bell awakens Peter, tells him of the ambush, and warns him about the poison, but he waves her off as he prepares for a rescue.
 Desperate, she drinks the poison herself.
 Dying, she tells Peter that if every boy and girl who believes in fairies would clap their hands, she would live.
 Peter asks the audience to believe and clap their hands.
 They do, and Tinker Bell is saved.
-Peter grabs his sword and heads off to rescue Wendy and the Boys.
+Peter grabs his dagger and heads off to rescue Wendy and the Boys.